SPYBOT-SE/Spybot-Doc/UseCases/BuyPawns/Specification.md

 # 1 Use-Case Name

-Upgrade Pawn
+Buy Pawn

 ## 1.1 Brief Description

-Most pawns will be upgradeable at the cost of ingame currency.
-You can upgrade your pawn in the main menu while you're not playing a level.
-An upgraded pawn will be the upgraded version forever.
-Some pawns will have multiple upgraded versions that you can choose one of.
+Pawns can be bought at the cost of ingame currency.
+You can buy your pawn in the main menu while you're not playing a level.
+A bought pawn will be the in the catalogue of a user forever.

 # 2 Flow of Events

 ## 2.1 Basic Flow

 * User is in the pawns catalogue of the main menu
-* User selects one pawn by clicking on it
-* Shows all available upgrades of that pawn
-* User can choose an upgrade
-* Chosen upgrade will show additional information to that upgrade
-* By clicking on the upgrade button the user upgrades that pawn
+* By clicking on the upgrade button the user buys that pawn if he hasn't bought it already, and it is added to his catalogue

 ### 2.1.1 Activity Diagram